sensu/sensu-go-workshop/lessons/operator/10/README.md

    TODO: upload an asset to Artifactory.

-1. Configure an Check + Asset template.
+1. Configure a Check + Asset template.

    Copy the following contents to a file called `helloworld.yaml`: